Youstart-Labs/SummerTraining2018/README.md

 * Assignment 4 - You can submit the github link of completed assignment.
 If you want to publish your project LIVE on internet - make few changes before submitting.
 (1) Remove all unnecessary files from folder.
 (2) Make your main file name as `index.html`.
 Main file is the file which is having prompts.
 * More JS practice problems added in `JS_Basics` page.

+## How to host your project

+* Create a Repository with name `<yourusername>.github.io` where `<yourusername>` is your github username.
+* Go to your project which you want to host.
+Make main file as `index.html` this file will open first on your hosted site.
+* Use standard git commands - to add, commit, push all file to this remote repository.
+* Finally you can open a URL like `<yourusername>.github.io` and you will see your project 'LIVE' !!
+* Watch this video to check all steps [Youtube Link](https://youtu.be/pRdELKJK1pw)